mlrun/demo-stocks/README.md

 This demo reads stock data, analyzes the related market news, and displays a dashboard of the data.
 In this demo we show how to:

 1. Train a sentiment analysis model using BERT and deploy the model.
-2. Deploying Python code to a scalable function (using Nuclio).
+2. Deploy Python code to a scalable function (using Nuclio).
 3. Integrate with Iguazio’s Real-Time Multi-Model Data Layer (time-series and key-value storage).
 4. Leverage machine-learning to generate insights.
 5. Process streaming data to a user friendly dashboard.